StreamDB

 })

 await db.preload()Calling preload() reads the stream from the beginning, materializes the current state, and then stays connected for live updates.
+By default StreamDB passes live: true; pass live: "sse" or live: "long-poll" to force a transport.

 Reactive queries